ezraai/job2docker/README.md

 * Talend Studio steps can run on a separate machine if desired, it could be a Windows machine.
 * A common drop point (shared directory, shared network drive, shared folder) for Jobs built from Studio to be processed by job2docker.

-* The environment used to test these scripts was a Windows laptop running Studio and Nexus.
+* The environment used to test these scripts was a Windows laptop running Talend Studio.
-* The docker script were run on an Ubuntu VM running on the same Windows laptop.
+* The docker scripts were run on an Ubuntu 16.04.2 LTS VM running kernel 4.4.0-97-generic.
+* It was also tested with a Centos 7 VM running kernel 3.10.0-862.6.3.el7.x86_64.
 * VirtualBox was used for the VM hosting.
 * A shared folder was created using VirtualBox so that Studio builds would be visible to the Linux VM.